functionalscript/functionalscript/issues/31-parser-infra.md

 }
 ```

+Additional information that could be included into the `Node`:
+- position in the file `byte number`
+- position in a text file: `line` and `column` using Unicode.

 ## Merging Strategies

 1. Error on conflict.
 2. Ordered shallow merge.
 Rewrite existing rule.
 3. Ordered deep merge.
 For example, merging identifiers and keywords.
-   **Note:** the algorithm may try infinite resource allocation if grammar is invalid.
+   **Note:** the algorithm may try infinite resource allocation if grammar is invalid `LR`.

 See [LR parser](https://en.wikipedia.org/wiki/LR_parser).